m-a-r-i-b/groq-terminal-ai/README.md

-**groq-terminal-ai** is a CLI tool that harnesses the power of Groq's API to intelligently generate terminal commands based on natural language instructions.
+**groq-terminal-ai** is a cross-platform CLI tool that utilizes Groq's API to intelligently generate terminal commands from natural language instructions.
+It supports Linux, macOS, and Windows.

 ## Key Features